 We ask that ALL riders, runners and walkers, registered or not, please check in the morning of the ride at either the North Junction or Park HQ.

 Please perform a thorough inspection of your equipment BEFORE event day.
 Check your equipment and don’t forget your helmet.
-It is a good idea to come prepared to fix a flat or tube, however, each rest stop will have a basic bike repair kit available and pumps (but will not be for every bike type).
+It is a good idea to come prepared to fix a flat or tube, however, each rest stop will have a basic bike repair kit available (but will not be for every bike type).

 Park Fees still apply to anyone entering Crater Lake National Park during the Ride the Rim event.
 See a park fee schedule here.

 Vehicle Parking is located at the Steel Visitor Center/Park HQ (larger parking lot), North Junction (limited parking) and Picnic Hill (between Rim Village and Crater Lake Lodge).
 We highly recommend ride sharing if you know someone else attending.

 A FREE Shuttle Service will be offered for those not completing the entire Rim Drive.
 Shuttles pick up at the Steel Visitor Center/Park HQ, Rim Village and North Junction.
 Multiple Shuttles will be transporting participants throughout the duration of the event and will travel both directions.
 The Shuttle will also have limited space during each trip.
 The Shuttle Service accommodates up to 50 passengers per trip and DOES NOT transport bikes.
 Please use the bike corral to house your bike while you use The Shuttle to return to your vehicle.
 You will then need to return by car to retrieve your bike.